 Partnering with a skilled, certified coach can provide the dedicated, confidential space many of us need to purposefully consider and craft a plan of action.
 Coaches also act as a mirror, reflecting your strengths, insights, and barriers—and sharpening your clarity and focus.

 The coaching alliance is all about transformation—getting you to the place you really want to be as the authentic, inspired, courageous person you truly are.
 My job is to facilitate that change and help you stay the course.

 Coaching begins with a conversation (book one here) to explore what your aspirational future might look like.
 A refined clarity is essential to ensure you have a north star to guide you along the way.
 We will develop a coaching plan together so that we share a roadmap, including how to leverage your strengths, anticipate potential obstacles, build practices to support your journey, and track milestones along the way.
 How each coaching session unfolds largely depends on the plan we co-develop and what experiments and learning unfolds between sessions.

-My coaching training was completed at the Hudson Institute (Santa Barbara, CA), a comprehensive, 8-month program including theory, experiential learning, practice, skill-building, and mentoring by master coaches.
+My coaching training was completed at the Hudson Institute (Santa Barbara, CA), a comprehensive, year-long program including theory, experiential learning, practice, skill-building, and mentoring by master coaches.
 Hudson's model prioritizes a holistic and developmental approach.
 What that means in practice is that I focus on the whole person—the unique, fascinating, possibility-filled individual that only you are—at work, at play, and in relationship with others.
 It also means we work together to adjust and update your coaching plan as needed to account for any changes and insights that show up along your coaching journey.
-In 2019 I received the Associate Certified Coach designation from the International Coaching Federation.
+I currently hold an Associate Certified Coach designation from the International Coaching Federation.